Corrimal Cougars

-The Corrimal Cougars are an Australian rugby league football team based in Corrimal, a country town of the Illawarra region.
+The Corrimal Cougars are an Australian rugby league football team based in Corrimal, a northern suburb of the city of Wollongong.
 The club are a part of Country Rugby League and has competed in the Illawarra Rugby League premiership since 1912.

 History, Colours and Emblem

 The Corrimal Cougars were established in 1912 with the help from local miners.
 Traditionally the club has a working class history that has overcome many obstacles to provide an opportunity for local children and adults to enjoy Rugby League.

 The Corrimal team is represented by a Cougar, and their emblem displays this creature in front of a red background in the shape of football.
 The name "Cougars" was chosen following a competition involving local school children.
 Robyn Fletcher of East Corrimal Public School was the winner.
 Underneath the name is the inscription "Est. 1912".
 Their colours are Green and Red.

 The Cougars play out of Ziems Park, Corrimal.